thekaranacharya/dunder-mifflin-transformer/README.md

 # dunder-mifflin-transformer
-A transformer-based generator that writes The Office (US)-like episode scripts
+A decoder-only transformer-based generator that writes new episode scripts for The Office (US)